pdffiller/qless-php/README.md

 $worker->getEventsManager()->attach(AbstractWorkerEvent::getEntityName(), new ReEstablishDBConnection());
 ```

-To attach subscriber to a specific event you can do:
+To attach a subscriber to a specific event you can do:

 ```php
 use \Qless\Events\User\Worker\BeforeFork;